 7 must-read children's books about inspiring Asian-Americans: Maya Lin by Jeanne Walker Harvey and Dow Phumiruk

-Minimalist parents and fans of art and design will love reading Maya Lin: Artist-Architect of Light and Lines (Amazon and Indiebound) by Jeanne Walker Harvey and Dow Phumiruk.
-And not just with the kids, at bedtime!
-The clean lines and beautifully sparse design echo the work of Lin herself, the esteemed architect who’s best known as the designer of the Vietnam Veterans Memorial in Washington, DC, and who is likely the best known AAPI hero on this list.
+Minimalist parents and fans of art and design will adore reading Maya Lin: Artist-Architect of Light and Lines (Amazon and bookshop.org) by Jeanne Walker Harvey and Dow Phumiruk.
+And not just with the kids!
+The clean lines and beautifully sparse design echo Lin’s own work as the esteemed architect best known as the designer of the Vietnam Veterans Memorial in Washington, DC.
+In fact, she is likely the best-known AAPI hero on this list.

-You may think that the life and mind of an architect is an esoteric subject for young kids looking for a children’s book about inspiring Asian-Americans, but not here; Harvey and Phumiruk weave Lin’s childhood (as the daughter of a clay artist throughout the narrative of her work on the memorial, keeping it relatable and compelling.
+You may think that the life and mind of an architect is an esoteric subject for young kids looking for a children’s book about inspiring Asian-Americans, but not here; Harvey and Phumiruk weave Lin’s childhood as the daughter of a clay artist throughout the narrative of her work on the memorial, keeping the entire book relatable and compelling.

 I might add this is a must-read if you live near DC and have visited Lin’s memorial, or are planning to visit soon.